Reviewed by Jackie Kloosterboer

 Buy proper, quality protective gear like rubber boots, gloves, safety eyeglasses and a mask.
 If there is the risk of a flood, you don’t want to be contaminated from the potential sewage and chemicals that can be found in flood waters.

-If you know a flood may occur, safely remove as many of your belongings as you can.
+If you know a flood may occur, safely remove as many of your belongings as you can, or at least move them to a higher location to avoid flood waters.
 You also may be able to gather some valuables and family items that were not affected by the flood waters.
 Any items that were touched by flood water need to be put in plastic bags so that they can be properly cleaned later.
 If you can, raise furniture, clothing or other valuables onto tables, roof spaces or counters.

-Prepare an emergency backpack that is easily accessible during a flood.
+Prepare an emergency backpack for your family and your pets that is easily accessible during a flood.
 Plan to keep one in the back of your car in case you can’t get back home.
-The backpack should include flashlights, batteries, a crank radio, first-aid materials, candles or wetproof matches, small amounts of cash, important identification papers and some non-perishable food.
-Make sure there are enough supplies for 72 hours and that they are stored in a waterproof backpack.
+The backpack should include flashlights, batteries, a crank radio, first-aid materials, candles or wetproof matches, small amounts of cash, copies of important identification papers, some non-perishable food, and whatever supplies your pets will need.
+Make sure there are enough supplies for a minimum 72 hours and that they are stored in a waterproof backpack.

 If you anticipate a flood, ensure your sump pumps or backwater valves are operating properly.
 Check to see if your local municipality offers a subsidy for purchasing and installing a backwater valve.
 Your portable pumps and generators should be tested if they have not been used for a while.
 And, of course, it’s best to ensure they are in easily accessible locations.